versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DataProducer.md

 #### dataProducer.close()
 {: #dataProducer-close .code}

 Closes the producer.
-Triggers a ["producerclose"](#dataConsumer-on-producerclose) event in all its associated consumers.
+Triggers a ["dataproducerclose"](#dataConsumer-on-dataproducerclose) event in all its associated consumers.

 #### dataProducer.getStats()
 {: #dataProducer-getStats .code}